tatumio/tc2021/README.md

-# Tatum TestCrunch Disrupt Battlefield 2021
+# Tatum TestCrunch Disrupt 2021

 ## Description

-This is a simple application made for the TestCrunch Disrupt Battlefield 2021 as a demo of a Tatum Platform.
+This is a simple application made for the TestCrunch Disrupt 2021 as a demo of a Tatum Platform.
 It's possible to mint an NFT token to 3 different testnet blockchains - Polygon, Flow and Binance Smart Chain.

 App consists of two parts - [index.html](./client/index.html), which communicates with REST API on the backend.